California medical care for uninsured and free health insurance.

-California families who can’t afford the escalating costs of medical care, or who are uninsured, have dozens of state sponsored and approved programs available to them.
-Individuals who meet income and other qualifications can receive everything from free prescription medications to specialized care for cancer or other life-threatening conditions.
+California families who can’t afford the escalating costs of medical care, or who are uninsured, have dozens of state sponsored programs available to them.
+Individuals who meet income and other qualifications can receive everything from free prescription medications or health insurance plans to specialized care for cancer or other life-threatening conditions.
 Some of the leading resources are below.

-While the demand is very high, and resources are limited, the organizations that oversee these services do their best to meet the demand.
+While the demand is very high, and resources are limited, the charitable as well as government organizations that oversee these services do their best to meet the demand.
 Patients with life threatening conditions, and who lack any health insurance coverage at all, will often take priority over others.
-Some of the programs in California also focus on children, women, seniors, or on meeting special needs.
-There will be income qualifications that need to be met as well.
+Some of the programs in California also focus on children, women, seniors, immigrants or Spanish speakers or on meeting special needs.
+There will be income qualifications that need to be met as well for free health insurance policies or medical care.
+There are also free and sliding fee community healthcare clinics in California.

 Access for Infants and Mothers is affordable health coverage for pregnant women.
 For those who are within income guidelines, the program covers all medically necessary services and expenses until 60 days after your pregnancy has ended.
 Beneficiaries can’t be enrolled in Medi-Cal or Medicare.
 800-433-2611